Ballard Blocks Parking and Access Changes

 Project Overview

-SDOT will install the paid parking in January 2026.
-2-hour paid parking will be in effect Monday-Saturday from 8am to 8pm.
-Parking would be free on Sundays and City holidays.
+2-hour paid parking is in effect in the Ballard Blocks Monday-Saturday from 8 AM to 8 PM.
+Parking is free on Sundays and City holidays.

-• Morning rates (8am-11am): $1/hour
+• Morning rates (8 AM - 11 AM): $1/hour

-• Afternoon rates (11am-5pm): $2.50/hour
+• Afternoon rates (11 AM - 5PM): $2.50/hour

-SDOT will add 2-hour paid parking (8 AM–8 PM, Monday–Saturday), new load zones, and disabled parking spaces on these streets:
+We added 2-hour paid parking (8 AM–8 PM, Monday–Saturday), new load zones, and disabled parking spaces on these streets:

 • NW Ballard Way from 15th Ave NW to 14th Ave NW (north and south sides)